DarlingtonAlban/Darlington_Portfolio/README.md

 6. In terms of shipment mode, as expected standard class made an increadible $395,603.52 from sales.
-7. California comes our top as the best performing state with a remarkable $146,388.34 made.
+7. California comes out top as the best performing state with a remarkable $146,388.34 made.

 ![Sales By Shipment Mode 2020](https://github.com/DarlingtonAlban/Darlington_Portfolio/assets/141925298/f817baba-7e1e-43ea-9200-1803dc3f1cdf)